 The next few stops on the trail recount the history of the Outram area, architecture of the Tiong Bahru area and the role of the community centre, a novel idea in the late 1940s and early 1950s.

 You can see the air raid shelter underneath the block but it is pretty unremarkable from the outside.
-It will be opened to the public once every two months from June 2013 onwards.
-Or you can click here to take a virtual tour of the air raid shelter.
+Occasionally, it may be opened up the public.
+Keep a look out for those occasions.

 But is the Tiong Bahru Heritage Trail for Kids?